takanorig/mqtt-bench/README.md

 ```

 ## Note
+* Using Apollo
-If you use [Apollo 1.7.x](http://activemq.apache.org/apollo/), the subscribed messages can't be output to console even if debug mode.
-If you want to output the subscribed messages, designate '-support-unknown-received' option.
+ * If you use [Apollo 1.7.x](http://activemq.apache.org/apollo/), the subscribed messages can't be output to console even if debug mode.
+If you want to output the subscribed messages, designate ```-support-unknown-received``` option.